 Cookbooks

 Even if you aren’t into cooking, cooking on campouts is a great way to pick up some skills.
 Some prep time in the kitchen at home can save a lot of money, too.
 Here are the two cookbooks that I use the most.
+For deeper detail on cookbooks, see my posts A Few Favorite Backcountry Cookbooks and Backpacking Meal Planning: Nutrition, Recipes, and Techniques.

 Freezer Bag Cooking by Sarah Kirkconnell is a guide to making your own just-add-water backcountry meals.
 Most ingredients are available at your supermarket.
 Compared to pre-packaged freeze-dried meals, these have twice the food and cost half as much.
 Read carefully, though, some of the recipes serve two people and some serve only one.